Postdoctoral Researcher- neurophysiology of epilepsy and cognition

 Burlington, VT is a beautiful place to live and work.
 Nestled in the green mountains on the shores of Lake Champlain, Burlington offers a high-quality lifestyle with the opportunity to participate in many outdoor activities.
 You will be joining an exciting scientific atmosphere that offers amazing work/life balance, in a supportive and intellectually-stimulating environment.

 Applicants with a strong background in in vivo electrophysiology, systems neuroscience or an eagerness to learn are encouraged to apply.
 Experience with Matlab, histological techniques and/or genetics is encouraged.
 Problem-solving skills, analytical thinking, motivation, initiative, creativity, and good communication skills are essential.
-Candidates must have earned or will soon receive a PhD or equivalent (MD or MD/PhD) in neuroscience or related fields.
+Candidates should have earned or will soon receive a PhD or equivalent (MD or MD/PhD) in neuroscience or related fields.
+Exceptional candidates without PhD will also be considered.
 Candidates are expected to be highly motivated, independent, and creative.

 UVM is especially interested in candidates who can contribute to the diversity and excellence of the academic community through their research, teaching, and/or service.
 Applicants are requested to include in their cover letter information about how they will further this goal.
 UVM is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, protected veteran status, or any other category legally protected by federal or state law.
 The University encourages applications from all individuals who will contribute to the diversity and excellence of the institution.
 The application receipt and review process will begin immediately and continue until the position is filled.